Jacquie Ottman's

 Hardly a week goes by without Toyota’s Prius making green marketing headlines.
 Let's take a step back and analyze why this product has been so wildly successful, attracting a broad swath of consumers — and not just deep-green ones — like a powerful magnet, all the while creating a new definition of automotive cool.
 By Jacquelyn Ottman

 Let’s start with the car itself.
 Its distinctive styling and unique silhouette acted as a moving billboard for the new technology.
-Inside, passengers get all the creature comforts they expect from pricier vehicles (including BMWs from whom they stole some market share) like …Read more...
+Inside, passengers get all the creature comforts they expect from pricier vehicles …Read more...

 Page 5 of 5 pages « First < 3 4 5